alleny0o/alleny0o/README.md

 ### Hi there 👋

-I am a freshman **Computer Science** student at the ✨ University of Maryland ✨.
+I am a sophomore **Computer Science** student at the ✨ University of Maryland ✨.

 ![](https://komarev.com/ghpvc/?username=alleny0o)